EpsilonSolutions/netscaler-command-reference/docs/network/channel/channel.md

 <b>flowControl</b>
 Specifies the flow control type for this LA channel to manage the flow of frames.
 Flow control is a function as mentioned in clause 31 of the IEEE 802.3 standard.
 Flow control allows congested ports to pause traffic from the peer device.
 Flow control is achieved by sending PAUSE frames.
-Possible values: OFF, RX, TX, RXTX
+Possible values: OFF, RX, TX, RXTX, ON
 Default value: OFF

 <b>haMonitor</b>
 In a High Availability (HA) configuration, monitor the LA channel for failure events.
 Failure of any LA channel that has HA MON enabled triggers HA failover.
 Possible values: ON, OFF
+Default value: ON

+<b>haHeartbeat</b>
+In a High Availability (HA) configuration, configure the LA channel for sending heartbeats.
+LA channel that has HA Heartbeat disabled should not send the heartbeats.
+Possible values: OFF, ON
 Default value: ON

 <b>tagall</b>